Frequently Asked Questions

 Can paper proposals be submitted in languages other than English?

-Proposals can be submitted and presented in English, Spanish, French or Portuguese.
+Yes.
+Proposals can be submitted and presented in English, Spanish, French, or Portuguese.

-What are the criteria for selecting individual papers, panels, workshops and symposium proposals?
+What are the criteria for selecting individual papers, panels, workshops, and roundtable proposals?

 - For session proposals, the diversity of the participants is evaluated, including place of residence, institution, and level of education.

-- Proposals addressing the LASA2020 Congress theme: "Améfrica Ladina: vinculando mundos y saberes, tejiendo esperanzas" are encouraged.
+- Proposals addressing the LASA2021 Congress theme: Crisis global, desigualdades y centralidad de la vida are encouraged.

 What changes am I allowed to make to my proposal after it has been submitted?